knurl/bigbang/README.md

 ## Important

-**NB: Before you run bigbang.py:** Make sure you update:
+**NB: Before you run bigbang.py:** Make sure you do the following:

-- my-vars.yaml, to specify your new setup
+- update my-vars.yaml, to specify your new setup
-- helm-creds.yaml, to provide your login credentials for the helm repo
+- write helm-creds.yaml, to provide your login credentials for the helm repo—see my-vars.yaml file for description of what to put in there
+- add a Starburst license file, which you can get from your friendly local Starburst Solutions Architect!

 ## Usage